stefanfar/mailtrapclient-dotnet/README.md

 ### Logging

-MailtrapClient uses the ILogger interface, received through dependency injection, allowing the configured logging provider to receive logs from the mailing service.
+MailtrapClient uses the [ILogger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=netstandard-2.0) interface, received through dependency injection, allowing the configured logging provider to receive logs from the mailing service.

-## Notes
+### Notes

-The token is required when creating an instance of MailtrapClient, and should be provided to the constructore in one of the three possible ways: the 'token' parameter, settings or options.
+The token is required when creating an instance of [MailtrapClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netstandard-2.0), and should be provided to the constructor in one of the three possible ways: the _token_ parameter, settings or options.

 There are two types of authorization which can be configured: Api-token and Bearer authorization.

-When working with a .NET application, it is recommended to register the library in configuration through the provided extension method, due to known limitations of HttpClient, which is used behind the scenes (['Guidelines for using HttpClient'](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines))
+When working with a .NET application, it is recommended to register the library in configuration through the provided extension method, due to known limitations of [HttpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netstandard-2.0), which is used behind the scenes ([Guidelines for using HttpClient](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines)).